fizlip/thescraper/README.md

 ```
 page link -> law page link -> raw text from official source
 ```
-We do this for all 268 pages on the website.
+We do this for all 268 pages on the website, resulting in a structured dataset of all swedish laws.

 ## Usage